brandtkeller/tag-security/assessments/README.md

 ### Use of a completed TSSA package

-A finalized TSSA package may be used by the community to assist in the contextual review of a project but are not an endorsement of the security of the project, not a security audit of the project, and do not relieve an individual or organization from performing their own due diligence and complying with laws, regulations, and policies.
+A finalized TSSA package may be used by the community to assist in the contextual review of a project but is  not an endorsement of the security of the project, not a security audit of the project, and do not relieve an individual or organization from performing their own due diligence and complying with laws, regulations, and policies.